kraigb/vs-product-guide/src/pages/Languages/python.md

     keywords="visual studio, vs2015, vs, visualstudio, cross-platform, server, linux, windows, languages, python" />

-The Python Tools for Visual Studio 2.2 is a free, open-source extension adds all the functionality you need to develop and maintain your Python applications in Visual Studio, and deploy to Windows or Linux servers, or to Microsoft Azure.
+The Python Tools for Visual Studio is a free, open-source extension adds all the functionality you need to develop and maintain your Python applications in Visual Studio, and deploy to Windows or Linux servers, or to Microsoft Azure.

 ![Python tools for Visual Studio](_assets/python-tools.png)

-New features for 2.2 include:
+Recent updates include:

 - Code snippets support
 - Improved code outlining